-#32 is a young, medium-large male.
-In early summer, his coat is medium-brown and he sheds the fur on his shoulders first.
-This bear often has numerous small scars and wounds around his neck and face.
-In the fall, his coat is a uniform medium to dark brown.
+#32 is a large adult male.
+In early summer, his coat is mediumbrown and he sheds the fur on his shoulders first.
+He has numerous small scars and wounds around his neck and face.
+His ears are distinctly pointed, and he has a prominent brow.
+In the fall, his coat is a uniform dark brown.
 In all seasons, he appears to carry more weight in his hind quarters than in front which gives #32 a distinctive silhouette.
 He lacks a prominent shoulder hump.

-#32 was first identified as a young subadult in 2007, and has since reached adulthood.
+#32 was first identified as a young subadult in 2007.
 Over the past several years, he has become increasingly dominant along the river.
 In 2015, he was subordinate to only the largest adult males at Brooks Falls.
+In 2017, he was subordinate to only #747.
 He will sometimes attempt to steal fish from other bears.

-He fishes at the falls and the lower river.
-At Brooks Falls, he usually fishes the far pool, but will sometimes fish in the jacuzzi when more dominant bears are not present. #32 is sometimes seen in the Brooks River area in May and June.
+#32 fishes at the falls and the lower river.
+At Brooks Falls, he fishes the far pool and in the jacuzzi. #32 is sometimes seen in the Brooks River area in May and June.
 During this time he appeared to be courting young adult females.
-Look for #32 to become increasingly dominant as he grows over the next few years.